PowerAuth Networking SDK for Apple platforms

 Creating an HTTP request

-To create an HTTP request to your endpoint, you need to call the WPNNetworkingService.post method with the following parameters:
+To create an HTTP request for your endpoint, you can call either the callback-based WPNNetworkingService.post method or its async counterpart with the following request parameters:

 Example: